 Here are just a few of our favorite European spots you could choose to vacation in …

-Croatia — Kayak to islands along the coast or hike to stunning viewpoints full of classic red-orange roofs set against the sea green Adriatic horizon.
-Dubrovnik is considered to be one of the most beautiful cities in Europe (we agree!) and is just a $20 bus ride away from where ILP volunteers live in Montenegro making for a perfect weekend trip.
-Keep heading north though and you’ll find other favorites along the Dalmation coast like Split and swimmable waterfalls at Krka National Park.
+Croatia — Kayak to islands along the coast or hike to stunning viewpoints.
+This country is full of classic red-orange roofs set against the sea green Adriatic horizon.
+Dubrovnik is considered to be one of the most beautiful cities in Europe (we agree!) and is just a $20 bus ride away from where ILP volunteers live in Montenegro.
+It’s the perfect weekend trip.

 Greece — Snag a direct flight and be in Athens in just a couple of hours!
-Then, island hop to get those viewpoints of the iconic white homes along the winding, cobblestone paths that you’ve been dreaming of.
+Then, island hop to get those viewpoints of the iconic white homes along the winding, cobblestone paths.
 The islands of Greece are hard not to love.

 Italy — Just across the bay you’ll find yourself in Italy, having gelato and wandering those oh so famous cities!
 Good luck choosing between favorites like Rome, Naples, Venice, Milan, and Florence.